SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 </route>
 ```

-Ideally, the value of the property “sessionCacheSize” should be kept equal to the number of concurrent consumers to get the best performance.
+Ideally, the value of the property "sessionCacheSize" should be kept equal to the number of concurrent consumers to get the best performance.

 ## Working with Solace High Availability (HA)

-The [Solace-JMS-REF] section “Establishing Connection and Creating Sessions” provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message router in the case of a HA failover of a Solace Message Router.
+The [Solace-JMS-REF] section "Establishing Connection and Creating Sessions" provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message router in the case of a HA failover of a Solace Message Router.
 By default Solace JMS connections will reconnect to the standby message router in the case of an HA failover.

 In general the Solace documentation contains the following note regarding reconnection: